Weather-Station-Software/live-weather-station/readme.txt

 == Changelog ==

-= 2.7.5 =
+= 2.8.0 =

-Release date: June xxxth, 2016
+Release date: June 6th, 2016

+* Added: new events log for all operations and cron jobs.
 * New language: English / Canada.
+* Improvement: new way of error handling for some processes.
+* Improvement: more visible warnings when internationalization support is not installed.
+* Improvement: better handling of connection/disconnection for Netatmo and OpenWeatherMap account.
+* Improvement: 2nd phase of code refactoring for provisioning 3.X version.
 * Improvement: `readme.txt`.
-* Improvement: code refactory for provisioning 3.X version.
-* Improvement: new way of error handling for some processes.
 * Bug fix: connectivity test for PWS Weather services may fails in some cases.
 * Bug fix: remaining or elapsed approximate time maybe wrong under one minute.
 * Bug fix: titles of columns are not translatable in stations views.